SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 "I traveled with the soldiers who forced the march.
 I was fed while my people starved.
 I rode while they walked.
 I was warm while they suffered."

 I had to stop.
 The words blurred on the page.
 Twenty days.
 Snowmelt turning the road to mud.
 The rations dwindling.
 Children collapsing.
-The father who asked for wagon space for his dying son and was refused.
+The father, who asked for wagon space for his dying son and was refused.

 "I could do nothing," I read, barely above a whisper.
 "I was ten years old, in the care of the men who were destroying my people's lives."